-"It's very likely that a rushed or otherwise unexpected blood draw could involve bad protocol…mistakes that could ultimately vindicate my wrongfully accused client."
+"It's very likely that a rushed or otherwise unexpected blood draw could involve bad protocol--mistakes that could ultimately vindicate my wrongfully accused client."

-When you submit to a DUI breath test, no portion of the sample is saved.
+When you submit to a DUI breath test, the results are instant, and no portion of the sample is saved.15

 With a DUI blood test, however, you have the right to have the sample preserved for future re-testing.
-The arresting officer must inform you of this right at the time of your DUI blood test.
+The arresting officer must inform you of this right at the time of your DUI blood test.16

 If you exercised this right, your DUI defense attorney can have your blood sample independently and confidentially analyzed by a private laboratory.
-This is known in California DUI cases as a “blood split motion.”
+This is known in California DUI cases as a “blood split motion.”17

 - inadequate amounts of preservative in the blood vial,

 This can make for a very convincing case that you are not guilty of DUI in spite of incriminating DUI blood test results, especially when coupled with other DUI defenses such as the rising blood alcohol DUI defense or lack of probable cause for a DUI traffic stop.

 If you or a loved one would like to learn more about DUI blood testing in California, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 Additionally, our Las Vegas Nevada DUI defense attorneys represent clients accused of DUI offenses in Nevada.
 For more information, please see our article DUI blood tests in Nevada.